stepien-lab/glioma-Tcell-MDSC-treatment/README.md

 ## Description of Folders
 + [Optimal Control](Optimal_Control): MATLAB code to optimize treatment regimens for the combination immunotherapy in glioblastoma.
 Contains code to create Figures 2-6.
-+ [Parameter Identifiability](Parameter_Identifiability): MATLAB code to perform practical identifiability analysis on the treatment-free model of glioblastoma-immune dynamics.
-Also contains Mathematica file with the input-output relation from structural identifiability analysis.
++ [Parameter Identifiability](Parameter_Identifiability): MATLAB code to perform practical identifiability analysis on the treatment-free version of the model.
+Also contains Mathematica file with information regarding structural identifiability analysis.
 Contains code to create Figure D7.
 + [foldername](foldername): Code to create Figures... in the paper

 ## Programs